FOMO (Fear Of Missing Out)

 The Bottom Line

-FOMO is the enemy of profit.
-It is the feeling that urges you to abandon your discipline right when you need it most.
-Successful trading requires the stoicism to watch a rocket ship take off without you, knowing that chasing it is the surest way to crash and burn.
-Remember: It is better to wish you were in a trade than to wish you were out of one.
-By sticking to a predefined plan and ignoring the emotional noise of the crowd, you can protect your capital from the inevitable reversals that follow every euphoric rally.
+FOMO is the absolute enemy of sustainable trading profit and institutional-grade discipline.
+It is the primitive emotional urge that compels you to abandon your hard-won expertise right when you need it the most—at the fevered peak of a market mania.
+Successful trading requires the stoic emotional capacity to watch a parabolic "rocket ship" take off without you, maintaining the internal peace to know that chasing that move is the fastest path to a catastrophic account drawdown.
+Remember the professional's mantra: It is infinitely better to wish you were in a winning trade than to wish you were out of a losing one that was born from anxiety.
+By adhering strictly to a documented, back-tested trading plan and systematically ignoring the irrational noise of the crowd and social media hype, you can protect your capital base from the inevitable, violent reversals that follow every euphoric rally.
+In the high-stakes arena of the financial markets, the most valuable asset you possess is not your capital—it is your emotional discipline.

 At a Glance